 5. Boost your brand with education

 Use call-to-actions embedded in targeted emails at the end of relevant blog posts, or share on social media to increase the traffic to the landing pages made specifically to download this offer.
-If you are targeting the right audience and creating dynamic content your click through rates will increase as well as shares, followers, likes and potential leads.
-Not only can this increase your ROI but all this activity will make your website more popular to search engines.
+If you are targeting the right audience and creating dynamic content your click-through rates will increase as well as shares, followers, likes and potential leads.
+Not only can this increase your ROI but all this activity will make your website more popular with search engines.

 Guido is Head of Product and Growth Strategy for New Breed.
 He specializes in running in-depth demand generation programs internally while assisting account managers in running them for our clients.